In order to provide you with the specific service information regarding your community, please enter your ZIP code:

 Bio-hazard containers can be disposed of in one of four ways:

 Residential customers can now conveniently dispose of sharps FREE at Ramona Disposal (during operating hours only).
+Store sharps in approved sharps containers or a rigid, puncture-resistant, tightly sealed container, including bleach bottles, liquid detergent bottles, or coffee cans with lids.
+DO NOT STORE IN: paper or plastic bags, glass containers, cardboard or coated paper containers, plastic bottles with a CRV (CA Redemption Value), or milk jugs.
 LOOSE SHARPS ARE NOT ACCEPTED.
-Store sharps in approved sharps containers or in a rigid, puncture-resistant, tightly sealed container, including: bleach bottles, liquid detergent bottles or coffee cans with lids.
-DO NOT STORE IN: paper or plastic bags, glass containers, cardboard or coated paper containers, plastic bottles that have a CRV (CA Redemption Value) or milk jugs.

 Ramona Disposal Buyback Center